-There was some bad press this summer, particularly in Spain, where locals got very vocal about the impact that over tourism is having on their home towns.
+There has been some bad press, particularly in Spain, where locals got very vocal about the impact that over tourism is having on their home towns.
 Mallorca and Barcelona come to mind as two areas that have seen a huge mass tourism boom in recent years and residents have angrily voiced their feelings about the results they witnessed.

-I by no means support the way that they handled this situation.
-I am a true believer that we should all travel and explore places we have never been to.
-Also, these towns need our tourism, the money we spend on holiday helps to support local businesses and the overall area economy.
+I by no means support the way that they handled the situation.
+Taking their frustration out on tourists and being aggressive, in the hope that people will be deterred from visiting, is not the answer.
+I am a true believer that we should all travel freely and explore new places.
+Also, these towns need our tourism, the money we spend while on holiday helps to support local businesses and the overall economy of the area.

 A journalist living in Barcelona shares what they saw and heard about the situation in Barcelona.
 A tourist “invasion” as they call it, seems to be the root of the problem.
 Plus a rise in accommodation being provided to tourists, such as Airbnb properties, has lead to less apartments for locals to live in.
 Or they can no longer afford to live there.

-However, as tourists we need to remember that local people live in the places we visit for just a few hours or a few days.
+As tourists we do need to remember that local people live in the places we visit for just a few hours or a few days.
 I think there are some things we can do to reduce the overall negative perception of tourism.

 Ways that we can all be better tourists and help reduce negative tourism.

 The easiest way to reduce negative tourism is to reduce the negative affect we are having on the places that we visit.
 Being active in conscious travel and sustainable travel are two ways that we can really help.

 “Conscious” = Awake, thinking & knowing what is happening around you.

 “Sustainable” = Causing little or no damage to the environment and therefore able to continue over a long time.